How Treat a Cut in 6 Simple Steps

 - Watch for any signs of infection: If the cut isn’t healing, is swollen, hot and red, or if pain increases, call your doctor.

+Cover that cut with BAND-AID® Brand SKIN-FLEXTM Bandages.
+Designed to move like a second skin and dries almost instantly.
 Need an antibiotic ointment?
 Try NEOSPORIN® + Pain, Itch, Scar antibiotic ointment

 When to see a doctor first: